Expenditure on advertising, market research, polling and direct mail

 Nature and extent of recordkeeping training program

-The Commission has continued its individual and group records awareness and recordkeeping process training for all staff ensuring that employees are aware of their responsibilities and how to use the electronic records management system (TRIM).
-A hardcopy user guide was provided for reference and will be reviewed and updated in line with the TRIM software upgrade.
+The Commission has continued its individual and group records awareness and recordkeeping process training for all staff ensuring that employees are aware of their responsibilities and how to use the electronic records management system (HPE Content Manager).

 Review of efficiency and effectiveness of recordkeeping training program

-In 2015-16 the Commission conducted additional training for employees to increase utilisation of the electronic system, ensure standardisation throughout the agency and to provide training in the revised Retention and Disposal processes.
+In 2018-19 the Commission conducted additional training for employees regarding individual recordkeeping and responsibilities to increase utilisation of the electronic system and to ensure standardisation throughout the agency.

 New employees are provided with the following information to ensure they are aware of their role and responsibilities in terms of recordkeeping within the Equal Opportunity Commission:

 - Induction manual

 - Theoretical and hands-on training by the management support officer – records

 - Hardcopy user guide.